 - Post your assets and intellectual property.
 Look up all media and advertising relating to the brand.
 Are there places where the brand has appeared in the media, in movies, in commercials, or in company photographs?
-Make sure ALL of that content goes into the web universe, with links to your current company site.
+Put that information into the web universe, with links to your current company site.
 This will at least make sure the whole brand story is told.
-Then take that research and MAKE SURE that all of it is posted in places like Wikipedia and on your own website.
+Then take that research and make sure that all of it is posted in places like Wikipedia and on your own website.
 It’s free advertising.

 - Give it away.
 If the brand is inexpensive, why not give a few versions away?
 Or at least make some T-shirts out of the best version of the logo, and give them out to staff, vendors and distributors of the brand.
 Giving always works, and a T-shirt is one of the best forms of advertising.
 You might even be able to sell a few.

 - Look for fans.
 Are there people on eBay who buy versions of your product?
 Are there fan clubs, collectors, hipsters and oldsters who like the brand and have stuck by it?
-For instance, General Motors could keep its Olds brand alive by owning the fan clubs, parts stores and other pieces of the company that still have value.
+For instance, General Motors can keep its Oldsmobile identity alive by owning the fan clubs, parts stores and other pieces of the company that still have value.
 This may not be much money, but it can preserve the rights to the trademark.